 The Toastmaster is the meeting's director and host.
-A member typically will not be assigned this role until they are thoroughly familiar with the club and its procedures.
 As Toastmaster, you:

 Taking on this role improves critical thinking, organization, time management, motivational and team-building skills.

 The General Evaluator evaluates everything that takes place during the club meeting.
-In addition, the General Evaluator conducts the evaluation portion of the meeting and is responsible for the evaluation team: the speech evaluators, Ah Counter, grammarian and timer.
+In addition, the General Evaluator conducts the evaluation portion of the meeting and is responsible for the evaluation team: the speech evaluators, Ah Counter, grammarian and time keeper.
 As General Evaluator, you:

 Taking on this role improves observational and listening skills.